Hyphens in Compound Nouns

 Inconsistency of Hyphens in Compound NounsA single noun made up of two or more words is called a compound noun (e.g., water-bottle, snowman).
 Compound nouns written as single words (e.g., snowman, pickpocket) do not cause writers many problems.
 However, a compound noun written as two or more words raises the question of whether those words should be linked with a hyphen(s).

 Unfortunately, there are no specific rules on forming compound nouns.
 For example, ink-well can be written ink well or inkwell.
 All three versions are acceptable.

-Use a Hyphen to Eliminate AmbiguityThere are no specific rules on forming compound nouns.
-For example, ink-well can be also be written ink well or inkwell – all are correct spellings.
-However, you should use a hyphen to eliminate ambiguity.
+Use a Hyphen to Eliminate AmbiguityYou should use a hyphen to eliminate ambiguity.
 Ambiguity is particularly prevalent when the first word of the pairing is a substance (like water or ink).

-(When the first word is a substance, a hyphen is used to show that the item is not made of that substance.)
+- water-bottle / water bottle (When the first word is a substance, a hyphen is useful to show the item is not made of that substance.)